sylhare/sylhare.github.io/_posts/2023/2023-12-26-Cloud-cost.md

 ```

 Here is an example, where the health probe is called every 20 seconds, but it will wait 30 seconds before the first call.
-If the check takes more than 3 seconds, it will fail.
+If the check takes more than 3 seconds, it will be considered as a failure.

 ### Log mindfully